pouyakary/lygia/README.md

     math/mirror.cuh
 ```

 * **Self documented**.
-Each file contains a structured comment (in YAML) at the top of the file.
-This one contains the name of the original author, description, use and `#define` options
+Each file contains a structured comment (in YAML) at the top.
+For example this one contains the name of the original author, description, use and `#define` options

 ```glsl